You will learn about circumflex accent and apostrophe and their usages in Turkish Language.

-I can hear you saying what is that hat-like thing on top of some letters in Turkish.
+I can hear you saying what is that thing on top of some letters in Turkish.
 In Turkish, it is called “şapka” which means exactly “hat”.
 Most of the Indo-European alphabets don’t have it.

 The circumflex is a diacritic sign usually written above a letter in some languages such as Latin, Greek, Turkish, Portuguese etc. In Turkish, It affects the pronunciation of the word to some degree whereas, in French, it indicates that the letter has been dropped over time.
 You do not see this sign in English but only on loanwords.

 1. In Turkish, some adjectives are made from nouns by adding –i with a circumflex accent.
 This rule is only valid for Arabic loanwords.

 “Yaşamsal” is the Turkish encounter word for “Hayatî” which is derived from the Turkish word “Yaşam”.
 Hayat is an Arabic loanword but is still in use.
 Also, you may encounter a man named “Hayatî”.

-- In recent years, the Turkish Language Society (TDK) has restricted the use of the circumflex accent unless the absence of it leads to an uncertainty or misunderstanding.
+2. In the recent years, Turkish Language Society (TDK) has restricted the use of the circumflex accent unless the absence of it leads to an uncertainty or misunderstanding.

 To indicate whether it is profit or snow, you need to use a circumflex accent.